SAP Business Technology Platform

 You may be asked to provide your credentials in one of two ways:

-You will now be asked to provide the final details for the SAP BTP development environment.
+Provide the final details for the SAP BTP development environment.

-You will be able to choose a Domain, Organization, and Space which is configured for you in this region.
+Choose a Domain, Organization, and Space which is configured for you in this region.

-3 Creating a New Environment
+Creating a New Environment

 You can create several environments for your app.
 For example, you may have created a development environment, but you may want environments for test, acceptance, production, and so forth.
-Additionally, when you switch from another cloud you need to create at least one environment for your Mendix application.
+Additionally, when you switch from another cloud, you need to create at least one environment for your Mendix application.

 To create a new environment, perform the following steps: